Stratifications in good reductions of Shimura varieties of abelian type: Good reductions of Shimura varieties of abelian type

 In order to study stratifications induced by $p$-divisible groups, it will be helpful to have a theory of twisting $p$-divisible group.
 For our applications, it suffices to think about $p$-divisible groups coming from abelian schemes.
 But we insist to give a general theory here, as it might be useful to study general Rapoport-Zink spaces.

 Consider the setting of \ref{twist abs} with $R=\COMP$.
-We will fix a group scheme $Z$ over $\Spec R$ which is flat, affine and of finite type as well as a $Z$-torsor $\mathcal{P}$.
-Their ring of regular functions will be denoted by $O_Z$ and $O_{\mathcal{P}}$ respectively.
+We will fix a group scheme $Z$ over $\Spec R$ which is flat, affine and of finite type as well as a $Z$-torsor $\mathcal{P}$ over $R$.
+Their rings of regular functions will be denoted by $O_Z$ and $O_{\mathcal{P}}$ respectively.

 Let $\D$ be a $p$-divisible group over a scheme $S$.
 Then $\mathrm{End}_S\D$ is a $R$-module.
 We will write $\uAut_R(\D)$ for the $R$-group whose points in an $R$-algebra $A$ are given by

 Suppose now that we are given a homomorphism of $R$-groups $Z\rightarrow \uAut_R(\D)$.
 For each positive integer $n$, we define a pre-sheaf $\D^{\mathcal{P}}[p^n]$ by setting They form a direct system denoted by $\D^{\mathcal{P}}$. \begin{proposition} $\D^{\mathcal{P}}[p^n]$ is represented by a truncated $p$-divisible group of level $n$ over $S$, and $\D^{\mathcal{P}}$ is a $p$-divisible group.\end{proposition} \begin{proof} We proceed as in \cite{Kisin-Pappas} Lemma 4.4.6, and take a finite, integral, torsion free $R$-algebra $R'$ such that $\mathcal{P}(R')$ is non-empty.
 Specializing \ref{baisc twist} by the map $O_{\mathcal{P}}\rightarrow R'$, we obtain an isomorphism $\D^{\mathcal{P}}[p^n]\otimes_R R'\cong\D[p^n]\otimes_R R'$. $\D^{\mathcal{P}}[p^n]\otimes_R R'$ is a truncated $p$-divisible group of level $n$ as $\D[p^n]\otimes_R R'$ is isomorphic to the sum of $[R':R]$ copies of $\D[p^n]$.